Operation Steel Curtain: Operation

-On 5 November, Marines from 3rd Battalion, 6th Marines, 2nd Battalion, 1st Marines, and a TAP element from HQ 10th Marines, began their assault on insurgent-held Husaybah, and had cleared the city four days later.
+On 5 November, Marines from 3rd Battalion, 6th Marines, 2nd Battalion, 1st Marines, 3rd Battalion, 7th Marines, and a TAP element from HQ 10th Marines, began their assault on insurgent-held Husaybah, and had cleared the city four days later.
 Then on 10 November the coalition forces began to attack the city of Karabilah and pursue any insurgents who fled Husaybah.
 After four more days of fighting in Karabilah, the coalition troops launched another phase of the operation into the city of Ubaydi, an insurgent haven and site of the earlier Operation Matador.
 The fortified city fell to coalition forces after seven days of fighting, bringing a conclusion to Operation Steel Curtain.
 The assault on Sadah and a small portion of Karabilah was known as "Operation: Iron Fist".
 The assault of Husaybah and Karabilah was "Operation: Steel Curtain".
 So named because the resident leader of anti-coalition forces, al-Zarqawi, said they would hold on to Husaybah with an "iron fist".
 Named by Coalition Commanders, "Operation Steel Curtain", was a hardened sweep and clear mission hence "steel curtain" because one of the SNCOs was a Pittsburgh Steelers fan.